ComplianceAsCode/content/BUILD.md

 `$ docker build --no-cache --file Dockerfile --tag oscap:$(date -u +%Y%m%d%H%M) --tag oscap:latest .`

 To build all the content, run a container without any flags.
-The below example will make all RHEL 7 content available in `$(pwd)/output-docker/`.

-`$ docker run --cap-drop=all -v$(pwd)/output-docker/:/home/oscap/scap-security-guide/RHEL/7/output/ oscap:latest`
+`$ docker run --cap-drop=all --name scap-security-guide oscap:latest`

-To build content only for a specific distribution, add the relevant name as a flag and modify the volume name:
+To build content only for a specific distribution, add the relevant name as a flag:

-`$ docker run --cap-drop=all -v$(pwd)/output-docker/:/home/oscap/scap-security-guide/Firefox/output/ oscap:latest firefox`
+`$ docker run --cap-drop=all --name scap-security-guide oscap:latest firefox`

+Using `docker cp` to copy all the generated content to the your host:

+`$ docker cp scap-security-guide:/home/oscap/scap-security-guide/ $(pwd)`